simon-bourne/rust-bandit-lang/doc/Language.md

 ## Layout

 Blocks start with the keywords `do`, `then`, `where`, and `match`.
 If block start keyword is at the start of a line, it can be indented by the same amount as the block header statement without creating a new line.
+There's no `pass` keyword, or similar, because we can just use the unit type.

 ```bandit
 block header